Report: Nikon to pull the plug on DSLRs

 Nikon won’t directly confirm this news any time soon, but it isn’t stridently denying it either

-Clearly, Nikon exiting a market in which it has participated since the very late 1950s is going to be big news, even if the company would far rather downplay the transition and focus on what its mirrorless products have to offer.
-In part, that’s because it makes for a more positive, upbeat story than a discontinuation, just like saying “we’re not going to raise prices on DSLR lenses” is a more attractive spin than “we’re not raising prices on DSLR lenses because we want to clear our inventory.”
+Clearly, Nikon exiting a market in which it has participated since the very late 1950s is going to be news, even if the company would far rather downplay the transition and focus on what its mirrorless products have to offer.
+In part, that’s because it makes for a more positive, upbeat story than a discontinuation, just like saying “we’re not going to raise prices on DSLR lenses” is a more spin than “we’re not raising prices on DSLR lenses because we want to clear our .”

 Nikon’s real statement can be found written between the lines